manielli/Harvest-Timer-Chrome-Extension-for-Clubhouse/README.md

 ## Setup

-1. Clone repo URL to a folder of your choice where the chrome extension will be at: git clone git@bitbucket.org:laterolabs/harvest-time-tracker.git
+1. Clone repo URL to a folder of your choice where the chrome extension will be at with running:

+    git clone git@bitbucket.org:laterolabs/harvest-time-tracker.git

 2. Open chrome
 3. Go to Chrome extensions in window menu
 4. Enable developer mode on the top right corner